Computing Curriculum

 • to design, program, evaluate and refine solutions.

-• Students can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems
+• Pupils can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 Access for all pupils